AugustoCiuffoletti/esp01-devboard/README.md

 I designed this elementary board to help the hobbist willing to try the ESP-01 device and its builtin WiFi interface.
 I also assume that you are interested in reprogramming the device, not simply to use the AT style API that is pre-installed in the device.

 There are a number of guides in the Internet that teach how to flash custom software in the ESP-01, so I consider that you have already managed to play with a led.
 But you probably had problems to use the WiFi interface.
-The name of the problem is *rst cause:4, boot mode:(3,7*).
+The name of the problem is *rst cause:4, boot mode:(3,7)*.
 If you understand me, you are ready to proceed...

 ## Design overview

-The development board is connected to the PC (hosting the Arduino IDE used to compile and flash the software) with a **USB-TTL/USB-STC-ISP adapter** that needs to be bought separately (less than 10$ on Internet shops).
+The development board is connected to your PC (hosting the Arduino IDE used to compile and flash the software) with a **USB-TTL/USB-STC-ISP adapter** that needs to be bought separately (less than 10$ on Internet shops).

 The development board has a connector for the ESP-01 board.
 There are also connectors that simplify the utilization of the data pins of the ESP-01.